adarsh01-debug/NerdBot/README.md

 * Just start the chat.
 It will assist you.

 ### PS -
-Obviously the chat won't reply if it won't be online from the server side.
+Obviously the bot won't reply if it won't be online from the server side.
 However, I'll try to keep it online as much as possible.

 ### More features
 I have lots of ideas that I can try with this bot so no, it isn't it.
 More features will be added whenever I'll get time to work on it.
 Right now it was just a 3 hours minor project but will definitely keep working on it.